ahmedsmra/Amazon-Dataset-Analysis-Using-Power-BI/README.md

-#📊 Amazon Dataset Analysis Using Power BI
+# 📊Amazon Dataset Analysis Using Power BI

 ## Project Overview
 This project involves analyzing a dataset containing ratings of the top 1,000 Amazon products.
 The goal was to clean, transform, and explore the data to extract valuable insights.